betaglot/plantabeta/docs/reference/Move/ArmMove/ArmBlock.md

 </div>

-## EnvironmentElements
+## EcoElements
-- Description of how this movement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
+- Description of how this movement relates to a particular [EcoElement](/reference/Eco/EcoOverview).
-- Description of how this movement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
+- Description of how this movement relates to a particular [EcoElement](/reference/Eco/EcoOverview).
-- Description of how this movement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
+- Description of how this movement relates to a particular [EcoElement](/reference/Eco/EcoOverview).
 ## RouteElements
 - Description of how this movement relates to a particular [<route>RouteElement</route>](/reference/Route/RouteOverview).
 - Description of how this movement relates to a particular [<route>RouteElement</route>](/reference/Route/RouteOverview).